 The tremendous hype around the release of this film resulted in several rumors about the plot.
-The most widely circulated rumor was that Tom Cruise and Nicole Kidman played married psychiatrists having affairs with their patients.
+The most widely circulated rumor was that Tom Cruise and Nicole Kidman played married psychiatrists having love affairs with their patients.

 Stanley Kubrick and director of photography Larry Smith tested out different film stocks and finally settled on one that had been discontinued by Kodak.
 As a courtesy, Kodak offered to supply as many rolls of this film as would be needed for the project.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.